crojack/haruna-with-internet-radio-support/README.md

 # Features

-Two separate playlists, one for videos and music and the other one for internet radio Search for internet radio stations by name, genres, country, city Add favourites to favourites playlist
+Two separate playlists, one for videos and music and the other one for internet radio.

+Search for internet radio stations by name, genres, country and city.

+Add favourites to favourites playlist.

 # Dependencies
 Dependencies will be printed by `cmake` when building.